delvelabs/hammertime/docs/engine.md

 **coroutine hammertime.engine.AioHttpEngine.perform(entry, heuristics)**

 Send a HTTP request and apply heuristics to the request.
+Redirects are not followed, the 3xx response is returned.
+To follow redirects, use the [FollowRedirects](heuristics.md) heuristic.

 Parameters: